frisbro303/signDNE_python/README.md

 pip install git+https://github.com/anonymized/for/review.git
 ```

-## Sign ariaDNE
+## sign_ariaDNE library
-The function will close holes if given a non-watertight mesh.
-Note that meshes must be manifold for automatic hole closing to work.
+To use as a library add `from sign_ariaDNE import ariaDNE`

+The function will calculate local DNE, local curvature values, DNE, positiveDNE component, and negativeDNE component.

 The following preprocessing is automatically performed:
+- Closing of all holes if given mesh is non-watertight.
 - remove degenerate faces
 - remove duplicate faces
 - remove unreferenced vertices